matijakolaric-com/django-music-publisher/docs/installation.rst

 * TOKEN is set in order to use the external CWR generation, validation and syntax highlighting service.

-* SECRET_KEY is not set, it is auto-generated on every deployment, which may be fine for testing, but for production it should be set as well
+* SECRET_KEY is auto-generated on every deployment, which may be fine for testing, but for production it should be set as well

 Static files are automatically collected and served with Whitenoise.
 Waitress